 MA/PgDip Journalism – Kingston University

-Kingston – ranked first in London for Journalism and Publishing in the Guardian University Guide 2020 – is the only university in the capital to offer the NCTJ diploma alongside a news journalism degree.
-As well as core reporting, writing and digital journalism skills, you will learn media law, ethics, public affairs and shorthand.
-You can also choose from a range of specialisms, including sports journalism, data journalism, broadcast journalism and feature-writing.
+Kingston is the only university in the capital to offer the NCTJ diploma alongside a news journalism postgraduate degree.
+As well as core reporting, writing and digital and social media skills, you will learn media law, ethics, public affairs and shorthand.
+You can also choose from a range of specialisms, including sports reporting, visual journalism, foreign correspondence, broadcast journalism and feature-writing.
+You will also run the live news site The Kingston Courier.

 As well as teaching you practical skills, the course will engage you in discussion and debate about the state and future of the industry, and the legal, political and ethical context in which journalists operate.
 All of the modules are taught by practising journalists with a wide range of experience and contacts.